 - If there is gastrointestinal bleeding, it may be difficult to locate the source by endoscopy, since the venous malformations can be widely spread.
 Angiography can be helpful for both diagnosis and treatment of these lesions and has been used to locate and treat severe bleeding in one reported case.

 There is no curative therapy.
-Management requires a multidisciplinary and individualised approach, aiming to ameliorate the patient's symptoms and correct the consequences of limb-length discrepancy.
+Management requires a multidisciplinary and individualised approach.

 - Graduated compression garments help to reduce the effect of chronic venous insufficiency in the affected limb.
 Intermittent pneumatic compression pumps may also be used to the same effect.
 These help to reduce the effects of venous insufficiency but do not affect the ultimate size of the limb.